almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/user-guide/user-guide-input-requirements.md

 We **do not** recommend users bin continous covariates.

-The only exception that could be made is a scenario where users are confident they are binning variables in a way that is a typical for their research.
+The exception that could be made is a scenario where users are confident they are binning variables in a way that is a typical for their research.
 In this scenario, categories must be pre-defined and considered acceptable in their domain of work.

 ## Example of Acceptable Binning

 In research incorporating infant births, gestation time could be binned and used in `DAME-FLAME` as an observational covariate.
 Classifications of gestational age are well established norms adhered to in obstetric publications.  *Early term* is considered 37 0/7 weeks of gestation through 38 6/7 weeks of gestation, *full term*  is 39 0/7 weeks of gestation through 40 6/7 weeks of gestation, etc. The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine endorse and encourage these categories <a href="#references">[1]</a>.

+## Example using Binned Data

+This documentation provides an example [here](https://almost-matching-exactly.github.io/DAME-FLAME-Python-Package/examples/natality_experiment/), where  we aim to examine the effect of “extreme smoking” of a mother during pregancy on her newborn’s birthweight.
+We discuss using two binned continuous variables, father's age, and mother's education attainment.

 ## Input Format Example